-Another fundamental step, in this case, is for your safety.
-With a cotton swab, I apply a generous layer of petroleum jelly to the areas where I don’t want the acid to reach.
+Another fundamental step for your safety.
+With a Q tip, I apply a layer of petroleum jelly to the areas where I don’t want the acid to reach.

-So I protect the whole eye area (if I don’t have to apply the peel in that area), the lips, the sides of the nose, and the eyebrows.
+So I protect the under-eye area (if I don’t have to apply the peel), the lips, the sides of the nose, and the eyebrows.

-If I also have to apply the TCA around the eyes, I protect them equally in the tear through area and at the lashline.
+If I apply the TCA around the eyes, I still protect them in the tear through area and at the lashline.

 I prefer to use a thick layer on the eyebrows even though they are not treated with tattoos.

 In case you have tattoos it is important to apply petroleum jelly to prevent it from fading or getting damaged.